SusiGottwald/zepak/content/projekt/projekt2.md

 active = true  # Activate this widget? true/false
 weight = 20  # Order that this section will appear.

-title = "Ursache: Klimawandel"
+title = "Ursache: Klimawandel?"

 # Hero image (optional).
-Enter filename of an image in the `static/media/` folder.
+Enter filename of an image in the `assets/media/` folder.
 hero_media = ""

 [design.background]